wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 :::

 :::tip
-(1–2) <em>A Course in Miracles</em> uses this image [linear time],  … [but] teaches on another level that the journey “without distance” has already been completed, and in fact, never was. … The actual “movement” of the journey is backwards… (Wapnick, A.V.I., p.132.)
+(1–2) *A Course in Miracles* uses this image [linear time],  … [but] teaches on another level that the journey “without distance” has already been completed, and in fact, never was. … The actual “movement” of the journey is backwards… (Wapnick, A.V.I., p.132.)
 :::

 :::tip